cough cold and flu in pregnancy

 A cold develops gradually over period of one or two days and you are most contagious during the early stages when you have sore throat and a runny nose.
 You should begin to feel better after a few days but some colds can prolong and last up to two weeks.

-How to prevent cough or cold in pregnancy ?
+How to Prevent Cough or Cold in Pregnancy ?

-How to treat a cold or cough in pregnancy ?
+How to Treat a Cold or Cough in Pregnancy ?

-These natural remedies can help reduce most bothersome symptoms:
+Natural remedies can help alleviate bothersome symptoms:

-• Reduce congestion – Place a humidifier in your room, keep your head elevated on your pillow while resting, or use nasal strips.
+• Reduce Congestion: Use a humidifier in your room, keep your head elevated on your pillow while resting, or try nasal strips to help with nasal congestion.

-• Alleviate your sore throat – Drink warm tea, or gargle with warm salt water.
+• Alleviate your sore throat: Drink warm tea, or gargle with warm salt water.

-When to consult doctor ?
+When to Consult Doctor ?

-• Have a very high fever.
+• High Fever: If you experience a very high fever.

 Paracetamol during pregnancy

-• Mild or moderate pain.
+• Mild to moderate pain

-• High temperature (fever).
+• High fever

 Ibuprofen during pregnancy